Movements › Rationalism

 Rationalism

 Rationalism holds that reason, rather than sensory experience, is the primary source and test of genuine knowledge.
 Descartes built a system of indubitable truths from the cogito outward.
-Spinoza deduced an entire philosophy of God, nature, and human freedom from definitions and axioms.
+Spinoza deduced an entire philosophy from definitions and axioms.
 Leibniz argued for a universe of monads governed by pre-established harmony.
 Together they established the ambition of a philosophy as rigorous as mathematics.

 Philosophers